vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcutparameters.enabled.md

 ## ShortcutParameters.enabled property

-whether to activate the action
+whether to activate the action.
+Default to `true`

 <b>Signature:</b>